Q: What do I need to get my Private Pilot Certificate?

-Q: Will I need a medical examination?
+Q: Do I need a medical?

 A: Yes.
 Although you don’t need one to start lessons, you will need a basic medical examination before you can solo.
 The exam must be performed by an FAA designated physician and you will be required to renew your medical at certain intervals based on your age and medical condition, typically every two or three years.
 It’s a routine exam and is designed to ensure that you have no physical or medical problems that would interfere with your ability to safely fly.
 Also, please don’t assume that an existing medical condition will be an issue – there are many common pre-existing conditions which do not necessarily prevent your certification.
 You can find your nearest aviation medical examiner at FAA Medical Examiners.

 Q: What kind of ground training will I do?

 A: In order to prepare you for your written test and oral exam, FlightGest uses an online ground school that is self-paced.
 We will also work with you individually to assure you become the best pilot you can be!